 Here’s where it gets pretty interesting.

-With Chip, they have a savings account that gives you the chance to win £10,000 per month, every month.
+However, with Chip, they have a cash saving account that gives you the chance to win £10,000 per month, every month.
 How great is that?

 Just add money to your account and a prize draw takes place every month, one lucky winner will get £10,000.
 There’s also £2,500 worth of additional prizes too.
 As long as you have £100 saved in your account, you’ll be entered, and the more money saved, the more chances you have of winning.